harshitjaitly/aviate_project/README.md

 * UPDATE operations for a Profile
 * Profiles accessed using primary key = id (passed as a request field)
-* Only the primary Profile Details(except RESUME) can be UPDATED via this endpoint
+* Only the PRIMARY Profile Details(except RESUME) can be UPDATED via this endpoint
 * Validation Check to avoid Update on RESUME field
 * Separate Endpoint for RESUME Operations
 * Validation Check for Profile Exists, ID, Password performed